 Privacy Risk & Effectiveness

 Consistent with our commitments to accountability and continuous improvement of our program, in 2011 we developed a quantitative approach to consistently evaluate privacy risk and determine the impact of control effectiveness on privacy risks across our operations.
-In 2012, we continued applying this approach to new activities and initiatives to provide consistent guidance on required privacy standards and controls.
+We continue to apply this approach to new activities and initiatives to provide consistent guidance on required privacy standards and controls.
 In connection with our annual privacy compliance review, we also evaluated global and country operations, and we utilized this quantitative approach to determine opportunities for improvement in specific areas and across our program.

 Transparency & Privacy